-The Owner may offer discounts or provide special offers for the purchase of Products.
+The Owner offers discounts or provides special offers for the purchase of Products.
 Any such offer or discount shall always be subject to the eligibility criteria and the terms and conditions set out in the corresponding section of the Centre for Contemplative Creative Science.
-Offers and discounts are always granted at the Owner’s sole discretion.
+Offers and discounts are always granted at the Owner's discretion.
 Repeated or recurring offers or discounts create no claim/title or right that Users may enforce in the future.

 Depending on the case, discounts or offers shall be valid for a limited time only or while stocks last.
-If an offer or discount is limited by time, the time indications refer to the time zone of the Owner, as indicated in the Owner’s location details in this document, unless otherwise specified.
+If an offer or discount is limited by time, the time indications refer to the time zone of the Owner indicated in the Owner details in this document, unless otherwise specified.

 Methods of payment